IQAndreas/markdown-licenses/gnu-agpl-v3.0.md

 ### 11. Patents.

-A &ldquo;contributor&rdquo; is a copyright holder who authorizes use under this License of the Program or a work on which the Program is based.
-The work thus licensed is called the contributor's &ldquo;contributor version&rdquo;.
+A “contributor” is a copyright holder who authorizes use under this License of the Program or a work on which the Program is based.
+The work thus licensed is called the contributor's “contributor version”.

-A contributor's &ldquo;essential patent claims&rdquo; are all patent claims owned or controlled by the contributor, whether already acquired or hereafter acquired, that would be infringed by some manner, permitted by this License, of making, using, or selling its contributor version, but do not include claims that would be infringed only as a consequence of further modification of the contributor version.
-For purposes of this definition, &ldquo;control&rdquo; includes the right to grant patent sublicenses in a manner consistent with the requirements of this License.
+A contributor's “essential patent claims” are all patent claims owned or controlled by the contributor, whether already acquired or hereafter acquired, that would be infringed by some manner, permitted by this License, of making, using, or selling its contributor version, but do not include claims that would be infringed only as a consequence of further modification of the contributor version.
+For purposes of this definition, “control” includes the right to grant patent sublicenses in a manner consistent with the requirements of this License.